-The portability regulation enables consumers to access their portable online content services when they travel in the EU in the same way they access them at home.
-For instance, when a French consumer subscribes to CanalPlay film and series online services, the user will be able to watch the films and series available in that service in France, when he or she goes on holidays to Croatia or for a business trip to Denmark.
+The Regulation on cross-border portability of online content services in the internal market (June 2017), also known as the portability regulation, enables consumers to access their portable online content services when they travel in the EU in the same way they access them at home.
+For instance, when a French consumer subscribes to CanalPlay film and series online services, the user will be able to watch the films and series available from that service in France, when he or she goes on holidays to Croatia or on a business trip to Denmark.

-The online content service providers like Netflix, MyTF1 or Spotify will verify the subscriber's country of residence by using means such as payment details, the existence of an internet contract or by checking the IP address.
+Online content service providers like Netflix, MyTF1 or HBO will verify the subscriber's country of residence by using means such as payment details, the existence of an internet contract or by checking the IP address.
 All providers who offer paid online content services will have to follow the new rules, while the services provided without payment (such as the online services of public TV or radio broadcasters) will have the possibility to decide to also provide portability to their subscribers.

-The possibility to have access to online content services when travelling is even more important because from 15 June 2017 the new roaming rules have entered into force.
-As of this day, people who travel periodically pay domestic prices for mobile internet, subject to fair use, irrespective of where they are travelling in the EU.
+The possibility to have access to online content services when travelling has become even more important since 15 June 2017, when the new roaming rules entered into force.
+Ever since, people who travel periodically pay domestic prices for mobile internet, subject to fair use, irrespective of where they are travelling in the EU.

 The new rules reflect new ways in which Europeans enjoy culture and entertainment services.
 In 2016, 64% of Europeans used the internet to play or download games, images, films or music.
 They did it increasingly through mobile devices.
 In a survey carried out in 2015, one in three Europeans wanted cross-border portability.
 For young people, this possibility is even more important.
 Half of people aged between 15 and 39 years old thought that portability and accessing the service they subscribe to when travelling in Europe was important.